 Fund management is primarily regulated through Swedish legislation.
-There are currently, in very broad terms, two types of Swedish funds that are recognised as such under Swedish law: UCITS and alternative investment funds (AIFs) - the latter also includes Swedish special funds.
-Swedish UCITS are regulated by the Securities Funds Act (SFA) and AIFs are regulated by the Alternative Investment Fund Managers Act (AIFMA).
-The Swedish Financial Supervisory Authority (SFSA) acts as the competent regulator responsible for ongoing supervision of funds, fund managers and for the issuance of supplementary regulations and formal guidance to the aforementioned Acts.
+There are currently, in very broad terms, two types of Swedish funds that are recognised as such under Swedish law: undertakings for collective investment in transferable securities (UCITS) and alternative investment funds (AIFs).
+AIFs include all funds that are not UCITS funds (such as private equity funds) and Swedish special funds (such as hedge funds).
+Swedish UCITS are regulated by the Securities Funds Act (SFA) implementing Directive 2014/91/EU (the UCITS V Directive) and AIFs are regulated by the Alternative Investment Fund Managers Act (AIFMA) implementing Directive 2011/61/EU (AIFMD) although it is mainly the managers of AIFs that are regulated.
+The Swedish Financial Supervisory Authority (SFSA) acts as the competent regulator responsible for ongoing supervision of funds, fund managers and for the issuance of supplementary regulations and formal guidance to the aforementioned acts.
 The SFSA is responsible for ensuring that the business of fund managers is carried out in accordance with applicable laws and regulations.
+The Securities Markets Act (SMA) implementing Directive 2014/65/EU (MiFID II) and the SFSA's supplementing regulations further regulate the use of intermediaries and services ancillary to fund management.